What is a CSA?

 Is a CSA Right for me?

 A CSA doesn’t work for everyone.
-There are a few factors to account for before joining:
+There are a few factors to consider before joining:

 How do I participate in CSA?